 Extraterrestrial Radiation — Abbreviated ETR, also known as "top of atmosphere" irradiance, this is the amount of global horizontal radiation that a location on Earth would receive if there was no atmosphere or clouds (i.e., in outer space).
 This number is used as the reference amount against which actual solar energy measurements are compared.

-Farenheit Scale — The English temperature scale for which 32°C is the temperature at which water freezes and 212°C is the temperature at which water boils, at standard atmospheric pressure.
-The conversion from Celsius to Farenheit is:
+Fahrenheit Scale — The English temperature scale for which 32°C is the temperature at which water freezes and 212°C is the temperature at which water boils, at standard atmospheric pressure.
+The conversion from Celsius to Fahrenheit is:

 F = 1.8 C + 32.